pjotrekk/lightning/blogpost/blogpost.md

   }
 }
 ```
 Here I define a MongoRepository that returns Lightning objects.
-It can also filter its results by providing a timestamp and return only the lightnings after that time.
+It can also filter its results by providing a timestamp and return only the lightning after that time.

-Remember that Lightning class had defined `@Document(collection = "lightnings")` - that's exactly how the repository knows where to search for the data.
+Remember that Lightning class had defined `@Document(collection = "lightning")` - that's exactly how the repository knows where to search for the data.

 ```java
 public interface LightningRepository extends MongoRepository<Lightning, String> {